EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 <div onclick="elm = document.getElementById('symtable'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">Click to show SYMGRP.</button></div>
 {::nomarkdown}<div style="display:none;margin:0px 25px 0px 25px;"id="symtable">{:/}

 Category SYMGRP provides symmetry information; it helps in two ways.
-First it is the relevant information to find which sites are equivalent, which makes for simpler and more accurate band calculations, and second, it reduces the number of k-points needed in Brillouin zone integrations.
+First, it provides the relevant information to find which sites are equivalent, this makes for a simpler and more accurate band calculations.
+Secondly, it reduces the number of k-points needed in Brillouin zone integrations.

 Normally you don't need SYMGRP; the program is capable of finding its own symmetry operations.
 However, there are cases where it is useful or even necessary to manually specify them.
 For example when including spin-orbit coupling or noncollinear magnetism where the symmetry group isn't only specified by the atomic positions.
 In this case you need to supply extra information.